 - Ratification of the business activities; and

 - Establishment of shares.

 Once the company is registered, it must register for a corporate tax ID card from the Revenue Department within 60 days of incorporation.
-Businesses that have annual turnover of 1.8 million baht (US$58,000) must register for VAT within 30 days after reaching the 1.8 million baht ceiling.
+Businesses that have an annual turnover of 1.8 million baht (US$58,000), must register for VAT within 30 days after reaching the 1.8-million-baht ceiling.

 Foreign investors can have 100 percent ownership of a Thai company if the businesses are promoted by the BOI.